New typhoon threatens already-stricken Philippines

 Photo: Jacqueline Hernandez/AP/TT

-A new typhoon is heading towards the Philippines on Saturday – just days after another storm caused over 200 deaths in the country.
+A new typhoon is moving into the Philippines late Sunday – just days after another storm caused over 200 deaths in the country.

 In addition to winds of 40 meters per second, heavy rains are also expected, which could cause extensive flooding.

-In the coastal province of Aurora, where Fung-wong is expected to hit late Sunday or early Monday, rescue workers are going door-to-door urging residents to get to higher ground.
-On the island of Catanduanes – which is expected to be hit particularly hard – residents have tied down their houses and put weights on the roofs to prevent them from blowing away.
+In the coastal province of Aurora, where Fung-wong is expected to hit late Sunday or early Monday local time, rescue workers are going door to door urging residents to get to higher ground.
+On the island of Catanduanes – which is expected to be hit particularly hard – residents have secured their houses and put weights on the roofs to prevent them from blowing away.

 Meanwhile, the search for the dead in the wake of Typhoon Kalmaegi, which hit the country earlier this week, is still ongoing.
 Over 200 people have been confirmed dead in the previous storm, and rescue efforts came to an abrupt end when precautionary evacuations began on Saturday.